ShahzainAhmed/SumOfSeries/README.md

 - Take in the number of terms to find the sum of the series for.
 - Initialize the sum variable to 0.
 - Use a for loop ranging from 1 to the number and find the sum of the series.
+- Print the sum of the series after rounding it off to two decimal places.